1974 Blythe, California bus crash

-Accident
+Crash

 The 1955 GMC bus involved in the accident was owned by labor contractor Jesus Ayala and driven by Pablo Navarro Arellanos from the starting point of Calexico, California, bound to the intended destination of a High and Mighty Farms field, approximately 2-3 mi away from the crash site.
 He was driving the bus at the intersection of 20th Avenue and Rannells Boulevard, posted with a speed limit of 20 mph, and missed a 90 degree turn, causing the bus to fall and rest its left side in a drainage canal.
 The seats loosened and careened to the front, contributing to the deaths of Arellanos and some passengers.

 Nineteen people were killed, officially due to drowning from water in the canal, and the remaining twenty-eight were injured.
 The reported depths of the water include 3-4 ft inside the bus and 10 ft.
 Sources including a commentary by Cesar Chavez mention the deaths of family members including a father and his three teenage children.
 The majority of passengers in the bus were green card workers, and some were American citizens.
 Mexicali newspapers described the wrecked bus as a "wheeled coffin"; Chavez reportedly said the same on January 19 according to William T. Vollmann's book Imperial.
 Most of the injured people were treated in Palo Verde Hospital in Blythe; one was treated in Loma Linda.